Skip to content

 You arrive in Studio by clicking any row in the Documents view.
 This page covers the read-only part of the work: knowing what you're looking at.
 The next page covers the editing.

 The fields panel scrolls independently of the preview.
-Click a field name and the preview jumps to that field's location on the document — useful when you can't immediately see where a value came from.
+Click a field and the preview jumps to that field's place on the document — the fastest way to check where a value came from.

 Field categories